russelljjarvis/teiili/docs/scripts/Neuron and Synapse models.rst

 The reason behind this is that the ``EquationBuilder`` has access to a set of templates defined in ``teili/models/builder/templates/`` such that the same neuron model can easily be simulated w/ and w/o leak for example.
 Of course we offer the possibility for work-around so that statically defined models can be simulated.
 For details please refer to the tutorial_

-For more information please consult the Equation builder section
+For more information please consult the `EquationBuilder`_ section.

 Let's connect neurons to one another.